 The administration will determine if a school closing or delay is necessary due to inclement weather or facility problems.
 Administration shall take into account decisions made by Fort Wayne Community Schools and the other private and public school corporations in Allen County.
 In the event of school closings or delays, announcements will be made on local radio and TV, announced as Blackhawk Christian School.
-In addition, parents can sign up to receive text alerts that will inform them of delays, closings and other school emergency information.
+In addition, parents are strongly encouraged to sign up to receive BCS School Messenger text alerts that will inform them of delays, closings and other school emergency information.